zikula/core/src/lib/Zikula/Component/Wizard/README.md

 create a workflow that is compatible with Symfony Forms and Twig templating.
 Relying on the concept of **Stages**, the developer is able to define a sequence using a `.yml` file and control that sequence in their Controller.

+On instantiation, the Wizard class requires the **Symfony Container** and a full path to the **stage definition file** (in yaml format).
+The Wizard will load the stages definitions from there.
+The Wizard Component includes a YamlFileLoader for this purpose.

 Stage
 -----